Agent coordination

 Section titled “Workflow”- On start: Run

-message_get {id: "msg-123"}to pull the body. - When you start a task:
+agents message {id: "msg-123"}to pull the body. - Join or create a thread:

 - When you finish:

-room_postwith the outcome — what changed, what’s left for others.
+agents postwith the outcome — what changed, what’s left for others.

 Keep posts concise: subject is a one-liner, body is a few sentences.